ic3top/devChallenges/quote-generator/README.md

 - CSS
 - JS/Vue
 - Element plus UI library
+- axios (for requests to [this API](https://github.com/pprathameshmore/QuoteGarden))

 ## Feature

 - Search for a random quote
+- Search for quote by key word
 - Read another quotes from the same author
 - Fully adaptive
-- axios (for requests to [this API](https://github.com/pprathameshmore/QuoteGarden))
 - Pagination for more than 10 quotes

 ## Todos

 - Search for quotes depending on genre/query/author
-- rebuild/delete all unnecessary element plus components